Don’t trade online? Site gets hacked.

 1. Avoid Weak Usernames

-Never use the default “admin” username!
+Never use the default “admin” or the name of the website as a username!
 It’s scary how many do.
+Hackers try these options first.

 2. Avoid Weak Passwords